Quotients of Jacobians: Introduction

 \section{Introduction}

-Let $C$ be a (smooth, projective) curve of genus $g$, and let $G$ be a finite group of automorphisms of $C$.
+Let $C$ be a (smooth, projective, complex) curve of genus $g$, and let $G$ be a finite group of automorphisms of $C$.
 The group $G$ acts on the Jacobian $J$ of $C$.
-There are two rather different possibilities for the quotient $J/G$ \cite{K-L}: either it has canonical singularities and Kodaira dimension $0$, or it is uniruled.
+There are two possibilities for the quotient $J/G$ \cite{K-L}\footnote{I am indebted to A. H\"oring for pointing out this reference}: either it has canonical singularities and Kodaira dimension $0$, or it is uniruled.
 The aim of this note is to show that the latter case is rather exceptional -- in fact, it does not occur for $g\geq 21$.
 This bound is rough, and can certainly be lowered.
 On the other hand we give examples of uniruled $J/G$ for $g\leq 4$.
 When $g=3$ this is an essential ingredient in our proof that the cycle $[C]-[(-1)^*C]$ on $J$ is torsion modulo algebraic equivalence \cite{B-S}; in fact this note grew out of the observation that already in genus 3, the case where $J/G$ is uniruled is quite rare.